Nonclassical behavior of moving relativistic unstable particles: Discussion and Conclusions

 All results presented in Figs (\ref{f1}) --- (\ref{f4}) show decay curves seen by the observer ${\cal O}$ in his rest reference frame (curves ${\cal P}_{0}(t/\gamma)$ correspond to the situation when the classical dilation relation (\ref{a-p=a-0}) is assumed to be true in the case of quantum decay processes).
 The time (the horizontal axes) in all these figures is the time measured by the observer in his rest system.
+These results show that Stefanovich--Shirokov theory \cite{stefanovich,shirkov} predict a such form of the survival probability ${\cal P}_{p}(t)$ that the expected relation (\ref{a-p=a-0}) holds to very good approximation only for times $t \sim \tau_{0}$ and only for $\omega (m) = \omega_{BW}(m)$.
+The visible difference between ${\cal P}_{p}(t)$ and ${\cal P}_{0}(t/\gamma)$ takes place at times $ t \gg \tau_{0}$ but this needs not mean that this theory is wrong: To this day there have been no published reports on experiments analyzing the form of the decay law of moving relativistic unstable particles at times $t \gg \tau_{0}$ or $t \sim T$ and $t > T$.

-Analyzing the results presented in Figs (\ref{f1}) --- (\ref{f4}) we can conclude that properties of the survival probability of the moving unstable particle, ${\cal P}_{p}(t) = |a_{p}(t)|^{2}$, where $a_{p}(t)$ is calculated using the Eq. (\ref{a-p}), are much more sensitive to the form of $\omega (m)$ than properties of ${\cal P}_{0}(t)$.
+Analyzing the results presented in Figs (\ref{f1}) --- (\ref{f4}) we can conclude that properties of the survival probability of the moving unstable particle, ${\cal P}_{p}(t) = |a_{p}(t)|^{2}$, where $a_{p}(t)$ is calculated using the Eq. (\ref{a-p}) (i.e the formula derived in \cite{stefanovich,shirkov}), are much more sensitive to the form of $\omega (m)$ than properties of ${\cal P}_{0}(t)$.
 It is a general observation.
 Another general conclusion following from these results is that starting from times $t$ from the transition time region, $t > T$, the decay process of moving particles is much slower than one would expect assuming the standard dilation relation (\ref{a-p=a-0}).

 From Figs (\ref{f3}) and (\ref{f4}) it follows that in the case of moving relativistic unstable particles the standard relation (\ref{a-p=a-0}) does not apply in the case of the density $\omega (m)$ of the form (\ref{omega-exp}) and leads to the wrong conclusions for such densities.
 Results presented in these Figures show also that a conclusion drawn in \cite{stefanovich,shirkov,ku-2014} on the basis of studies of the model defined by the Breit--Wigner density $\omega_{BW}(m)$ that the relation (\ref{a-p=a-0}) is valid for not more than few lifetimes is true only for the density $\omega_{BW}(m)$ and need not be true for densities $\omega (m)$ having a more general form.
 Similar limitations concern the result presented in \cite{exner}, where it is stressed that the approximations used to derive the final result may work only for times no longer than a few lifetimes.
 What is more, a detailed analysis shows that the final result presented therein was obtained using the non--relativistic limit of $\sqrt{m^{2} + p^{2}}$.
 There was used the following approximation: $\sqrt{m^{2} + p^{2}} \simeq m + \frac{p^{2}}{2m} +\ldots$ (see \cite{exner}, formula (20) and then (30a), (30b)).
 So, in general the relation (\ref{a-p=a-0}) can be considered as sufficiently accurate approximation only for not too long times $t$ if at these times ${\cal P}_{p}(t)$ has the same exponential form as the decay laws obtained within classical physics considerations.
 If quantum effects force ${\cal P}_{p}(t)$ to behave non--classically at these times then the relation (\ref{a-p=a-0}) which is the classical physics relation is not applicable.